 Pay attention to your hair washing frequency.
 Washing relaxed hair too often eventually dries it out, stripping it of its natural oils and not allowing it to heal.
 Therefore, we recommend that you cut back on your washing schedule, only doing it about 2 times per week.

-On the other hand, make sure that you use a moisturize-focused conditioner after every wash, coupled with an oil-based hair treatment once a week to add that extra bit of moisture to your damaged hair.
+On the other hand, make sure that you use a moisture-focused conditioner after every wash, coupled with an oil-based hair treatment once a week to add that extra bit of moisture to your damaged hair.
 This ensures a low risk of breakages and split ends, and a lot of added strength to your softened hair.

 Get a Regular Trim, and Talk to Your Stylist